NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

 \textbf{SHHS}.
 The Sleep Heart Health Study is a large dataset that comprises 8444 PSGs from 5797 adults ($\geq$ 40 years), most of which suffering from sleep disorders, across two visits \cite{Quan1997}.
-EEG (C3-A2, C4-A1) and EOG signals (ROC-A1, LOC-A2) were recorded at sampling frequencies of 125 Hz and 50 Hz, respectively.
+EEG (C3-A2, C4-A1), EOG (ROC-A1, LOC-A2), and EMG (Chin) signals were recorded at sampling frequencies of 125 Hz, 50 Hz, and 125 Hz, respectively.
 Recordings were initially R\&K scored and subsequently re-aligned to AASM scoring rules.
 More info: \url{https://clinicaltrials.gov/ct2/show/NCT00005275}.
 We consider 221 recordings from the hold out set of SLEEPYLAND.

 \textbf{SOF}.
 We consider a subset of the Study of Osteoporotic Fractures \cite{Spira2008}, with 453 PSGs from older women.
-We consider only EEG (C3-A2, C4-A1) and EOG signals (ROC-A1, LOC-A2), which were recorded at 128 Hz, initially R\&K scored, and re-aligned with AASM criteria.
+We consider EEG (C3-A2, C4-A1), EOG (ROC-A1, LOC-A2), and EMG (LChin, RChin) signals which were recorded at 128 Hz, initially R\&K scored, and re-aligned with AASM criteria.
 More info: \url{https://doi.org/10.25822/e1cf-rx65}.
 We consider 114 recordings from the hold out set of SLEEPYLAND.